amirhkr/COVID19_RandomForest/README.md

 # COVID19_RandomForest
 ### *UQ ECMOCARD Data Analysis Pipeline*

-### Rationale:
+### Acknowledgment:
-- Acknowledgment: This project has included random forest models for COVID-19 project from https://github.com/athon-millane/covidlib
+- This project has included random forest models for COVID-19 project from https://github.com/athon-millane/covidlib
 ---
 ### Rationale:
 - `Pandas`, `SKLearn`, and `Matplotlib` are fantastic tools but have big featuresets and take quite a while to learn and use intuitively.